 Toward More Efficient and Productive Curbs on Urban Streets

 Ultimately, cities need to go curb by curb, street by street to determine priorities and policies.
 A data-driven approach to reconfiguring curbside space will reduce conflicts between modes and identify the most productive uses of space in each corridor.
-The second installment in this article series will dive into the topic of collecting and interpreting data to make safe and smart curbside decisions.
+Read the second installment in this article series to learn about collecting and interpreting data to make safe and smart curbside decisions.